gcarbo01/db-schema-design-guidelines/README.md

 |3|foobaruser@emailservice.com | ``foob*******************.com`` |

 ### Implementation
+#### In a single Application, only
 This could be one implementation strategy when developing a simple application. <br>
-In TypeORM, no built-in decorator is specifically designed for implementing automatic encoding and decoding of fields.  <br>
+In TypeORM, no built-in decorator is specifically designed to implement automatic field encoding and decoding.  <br>
 However, you can achieve this functionality by combining custom getter and setter methods with existing decorators. <br>
 The BeforeInsert and BeforeUpdate decorators are applied to the customEncodeField method, ensuring the field is encoded before saving. <br>
+The cryptographic key must be stored in a proper secure key vault; only encrypted and signed libraries can access it.

+#### Across Applications
+The same algorithm must be applied for this scenario when encoding and decoding data across applications.
+Therefore, a common strategy for applications that share encoded data must be used.
+This can be neutral centralised API or common libraries embedded in applications. <br>
+The cryptographic key must be stored in a proper secure key vault; only encrypted and signed libraries can access it.

 <br>
 ## References